-Once the problem and corresponding solution to be implemented have been identified, it is critical to map out what success will look like once the process is automated.
+Once you have identified the problem and corresponding solution, it is critical to map out what success will look like once you've enacted process automation.

-Define how everything will look once the process is automated including all of the following:
+Define how everything will look once you've automated the chosen process:

-- What is the exact process to be implemented? - What reports will be needed to control the process? - What hardware, software, and peripherals will be included in the process? - What Integrations will be included in the process?
+- What is the exact process to be implemented?

+- What reports will you need to control the process?

+- What hardware, software, and peripherals are included in the process?

+- What Integrations are included in the process?

 - What improvements do we expect?

 - Volume

 - Time

 - Defect Rates

 - Satisfaction Rates